onera/Cassiopee/Initiator/doc/source/Initiator.rst

 -----------

-.. py:function:: Initiator.meshSize(UInf, RoInf, ReInf, LInf, esurc=0.012, yplus=1., algo='Turbulent'):
+.. py:function:: Initiator.MeshSize.meshSize(UInf, RoInf, ReInf, LInf, esurc=0.012, yplus=1., algo='Turbulent'):

     Return the height of the first wall mesh cell that must be set to match a certain y+.